 Why careful valuation matters in this situation

-What typically matters most in practice
+What typically matters most

-- Unclear derivation or incomplete documentation
+- Unclear derivation or insufficient documentation

-- Conflicting assessments among parties
+- Different assessments among the parties involved

 - Preparation for negotiation, financing, or decision